-Polyphony This line shows which controller is currently assigned to polyphony mono/poly control. (≥ Feature Reference manual, page 36) Sustain Indicates whether sustain control is on or off. (≥ Feature Reference manual, page 35) Pitch Bend The VL1 has three different pitch bend modes - Normal, Bottom, and Top.
-The Bottom and Top modes are only effective when the Poly or Unison polyphony mode is selected.
-When Bottom is selected the lowest of two notes played will be affected by the pitch wheel, and when Top is selected the high note will be affected.
-When the Normal mode is selected both notes are affected. (≥ Feature Reference manual, page 35) Portamento The VL1 offers a choice of portamento modes with or without MIDI control capability.
-This line indicates the current portamento status. (≥ Feature Reference manual, page 40) Effect Any physical controller can be assigned to control certain of the VL1's effects in certain ways: the wet/dry balance of the pitch change effect, the feedback delay send level, or the reverb send level.
-This line indicates which effect parameter is assigned for control by which controller. (> Feature Reference manual, page 45)
+Sustain Indicates whether sustain control is on or off. (≥ Feature Reference manual, page 33) Portamento This line indicates the current portamento status: "Full Time" or "Fingered". (≥ Feature Reference manual, page 38) Time MIDI Ctrl A MIDI controller can be assigned to control portamento time.
+This line indicates whether Time MIDI Control is turned "on" or "off". (≥ Feature Reference manual, page 38) Effect Ctrl Any physical controller can be assigned to control certain of the VL7's effects in certain ways: the wet/dry balance of the pitch change effect, the feedback delay send level, or the reverb send level.
+This line indicates which effect parameter is assigned for control. (> Feature Reference manual, page 43) Controller This line indicates which controller is assigned to control the effect parameter shown in the "Effect Ctrl" line, above. (≥ Feature Reference manual, page 43)

-The F6 function button calls the Continuous Slider ("CS") controller view, which will look something like this:
+The $\boxed{\text{F6}}$ function button calls the Continuous Slider ("CS") controller view, which will look something like this:

 The continuous sliders can not be assigned to the instrument controller parameters listed above, but can be independently assigned to several other parameters that you can control in real time while playing.
 The parameters available for editing via the continuous sliders are individually preset for each voice.
-You can select from the available range by using the "Continuous Slider" assignment function described on page 43 of the Feature Reference manual.
+You can select from the available range by using the "Continuous Slider" assignment function described on page 40 of the Feature Reference manual.

-The continuous slider view shows you which parameters are assigned to which controller as well as the current positions of the controllers and their corresponding values.
+The continuous slider view shows you which parameters are assigned to which controller as well as the current positions of the controllers and parameter values.